 Salt: According to taste

-Sugar: 1 tbsp (adjust according to your needs)
+Sugar: 1 tbsp, refer notes (adjust according to your needs)

-Lemon juice: 1 to 1.5 tbsp (adjust according to your family needs)
+Lemon juice: 1 to 2 tsp (adjust according to your family needs)

 Coriander leaves: 3 tbsp (finely chopped)